saltstack-formulas/bareos-formula/README.rst

    set by any other mean) will be used.
 No configuration will be attempted.

-   This means the current `subdirectories` configuration schema provided by the package will be used (see `Configuration Layout <http://doc.bareos.org/master/html/bareos-manual-main-reference.html#QQ2-1-150>`_.
+   This means the current `subdirectories` configuration schema provided by the package will be used (see [Configuration Layout](http://doc.bareos.org/master/html/bareos-manual-main-reference.html#QQ2-1-150).

 3. If a pillar key named `config` is present for a given daemon, it will be installed and configured.
 This formula will use the "old approach" of setting